ckeditor/ckeditor4-docs/guides/dev/configuration/README.md

 	    });

 This setting is definitely recommended, if you are not setting the configuration in the `config.js` file nor a custom configuration file.

-## Mapping CKEditor and FCKeditor Configuration Settings

-If you moved to CKEditor from its predecessor, FCKeditor, you might be used to setting the configuration in the FCKeditor way.
-To make it easier for you to upgrade to the new editor line we have prepared a mapping between configuration settings available in [FCKeditor 2](http://docs.cksource.com/FCKeditor_2.x/Developers_Guide) and CKEditor.
-A full listing [can be found here](http://docs.cksource.com/CKEditor_3.x/Developers_Guide/FCKeditor_CKEditor_Configuration_Mapping).